 Sanzaar confirmed the schedule for the 2025 Rugby Championship, to be played from August 16 to October 2, maintaining the mini-tour format with each team playing six matches (three home, three away).
 A partnership between New Zealand Rugby and Sanzaar partners resulted in a Fantasy Rugby Championship, launching in August before the Rugby Championship's first fixture.
 Separately, Nine and Rugby Australia renewed their partnership through 2030, an agreement that requires Sanzaar ratification and will provide increased rugby access for fans across various platforms.

-Sanzaar offers 3 products in the media and telecoms services and sports industries.
-Sanzaar's product portfolio comprises of media and TV services and contact sports.
+Sanzaar offers 3 products in the sports and media and telecoms services industries.
+Sanzaar's product portfolio comprises of contact sports and media and TV services.

 Subscribe for full access to Sanzaar's products in full detail